Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Information-theoretic Analysis on MLLM Performance Gap

 \subsection{Effective Mutual Information for Reliable MLLM Evaluation}

-To remove the influence of the domain-dependent scale, we propose \textit{effective mutual information} (EMI) as a remedy. \begin{definition}[\textbf{Effective Mutual Information (EMI)}] Given the joint distribution $P_{\mathbf{X}Y}$ and MLLM $P_{\theta}$ parameterized with $\theta$, the effective mutual information between the input and model response is defined as below,
+To remove the influence of the domain-dependent scale, we propose \textit{effective mutual information} (EMI) as a remedy. \begin{definition}[\textbf{Effective Mutual Information (EMI)}] Given a joint distribution $P_{\mathbf{X}Y}$ and an MLLM $P_{\theta}$ parameterized with $\theta$, the effective mutual information between the input and model response is defined as below,

-\end{definition} Compared to the standard MI, $\text{EMI}(P_{\mathbf{X}Y}; \theta)$ measures the ``effective" relevance between the query \(\mathbf{x}\) and the model response \(\hat{y}\) by subtracting a ground truth MI \(I(P_{\mathbf{X}Y})\) from $I(P_{\mathbf{X}}\otimes P_{\theta})$.
+\end{definition} Compared to the standard MI, $\text{EMI}(P_{\mathbf{X}Y}; P_\theta)$ measures the ``effective" relevance between the query \(\mathbf{x}\) and the model response \(\hat{y}\) by subtracting a ground truth MI \(I(P_{\mathbf{X}Y})\) from $I(P_{\mathbf{X}}\otimes P_{\theta})$.
 Refer to Figure \ref{fig:emi_motivation} in Appendix~\ref{appendix:emi}, for an intuitive example: by accounting for a baseline level of MI, EMI quantifies the extent to which the model captures the effective relevance between the input and output.
-The use of EMI as an evaluation metric for MLLMs can be further supported by (1) its analogy to the excess risk and effective robustness; and (2) its connection to win rate.
+The use of EMI as an evaluation metric for MLLMs can be further supported by (1) its analogy to the excess risk and effective robustness; (2) its connection to an LLM-judge score.

 \paragraph{Analogy to the excess risk and effective robustness.} The minimum achievable error varies depending on the data-generating process.
 To enable reliable model selection that is agnostic to data distributions, excess risk—defined as the difference between a model's risk and the minimum possible risk—has been extensively studied \cite{castro2008minimax, koltchinskii2010rademacher, mohri2018foundations}.
 More recently, \citet{taori2020measuring} introduced the concept of effective robustness to quantify the ``effective" OOD generalization accuracy of classification models by subtracting their ID accuracy.
 The motivation behind EMI aligns with these concepts, i.e., mitigating the influence of external confounding effects that hinder the accurate measure of model performance.
 EMI ensures that the metric focuses on the model's effective ability to capture input-output relevance, independent of confounding effects from the data domain.